WhereIsMyTransport/pulumi-go/README.md

 ## Future work

+This is very alpha.
+Some future work to consider:

  - Be explicit about the version of Azure CLI to install
  - Support for other backend types and cloud providers